National deadline: January 19, 2016

 For detailed application information and guidelines go to: http://whitaker.org/grants/fellows-scholars/detailed-instruction.
 The online application will generate a PDF document automatically, which you will be able to preview.
 To see what your auto-generated document will look like, click to see a sample PDF (283 KB).
 Note: you will need Adobe Reader or a similar program to view PDF documents .

-Selection process: Applicants will be notified about whether or not they are selected by early April and awards typically begin between the first of August and the first of October.
+Selection process: Applicants will be notified of selection by early April and awards typically begin between the first of August and the first of October.

 Contact information: The Whitaker International Program is administered by the U.S. Student Programs division at the Institute of International Education by: